damien-dupre/dcu-r-tutorials/slides/slide_05_06.md

 # R Markdown

-Even Rmarkdown file is created with a default content.
-A good advice would be to click on the `knit` button, which is producing the output document, in order to check that everything is ok form the start.
+Even a Rmarkdown file is created with a default content.
+A good piece of advice would be to click on the `knit` button, which is producing the output document, in order to check that everything is ok from the start.

 For example, to create a pdf output, a LaTex processor must be installed before producing any output.
 There are many LaTex processors available but `tinytex` can be installed directly from RStudio with the {tinytex} package and is recommended.